Summer Reading Program 2023

 Summer Reading at Fort Bragg Library…

-Fort Bragg Library is participating in the READ BEYOND THE BEATEN PATH! iRead Summer Reading program this year, from June 18th through August 13th.
+Fort Bragg Library is participating in the FIND YOUR VOICE! iRead Summer Reading program this year, from June 10th through August 5th.
 During this time, we’ll have special events, story times and themed crafts.
 Participants can record their reading and activities on provided logs then turn them in for prizes.

 How can we participate in Summer Reading?